eunicewk/pythonclass/README.md

 # pythonclass
-This is a collection of what I do in my Programming class
+This is a collection of small projects that I do in my Programming class